 There are many minute details and ‘treasures’ that remain unnoticed unless told.
 They have become Delicious’s unique selling points.
 From decorative biscuit tins to pendant lights made out of painted chicken bowls; all of these are hand-made and designed by the team at Nala Designs.

 As one enters Delicious, the majestic shade of dark teal is evident.
 Its seating plan is kept very uniformed with plenty of space for better traffic flow.
 From front to end, the tiles that bear Nala Designs’ signature hallmark deck the floors.
 The beautiful tiles are made by Kimgres, a local tile manufacturer, but are designed by Nala Designs as part of their Willow Lace collection.

 Along the peripheral seating, a beeline of custom-made green lights made out of traditional ‘kopitiam’ rooster bowls that are varnished green stand out.
-Lisette is known for her creative ideas using unconventional daily things, sometimes, household items, in her designs.
+Lisette is known for her creative ideas using unconventional daily items, sometimes, household things, in her designs.
 Like the white lights that are made of ‘rice cookers’, the byproduct is truly polished and unexpected.

-The wallpaper that is inspired by Peranakan embroidery is a signature to Nala Designs.
-Large paintings depicting birds and flowers against a dark teal backdrop add depth and richness to the otherwise, lightly coloured space.
+The wallpaper that is inspired by Peranakan embroidery is a signature of Nala Designs.
+Large paintings depicting birds and flowers against a dark teal backdrop add depth and richness to the otherwise lightly coloured space.
 As walls are stripped and replaced with see-through glass panels, sunlight floods in to create an airier and brighter interior space.

 This is Nala Designs first full-fledge interior design project that includes graphics and branding.
 It is something that she enjoys doing and hopes to do more in the future.
 Her unique presence through her impeccable hand-drawings represents her local upbringing in Malaysia.
 The elements that she brings forth are something that represents her rich culture, heritage and childhood.